-Based on historical aerial photographs spanning 1952 to 1972, it appears that no agricultural use existed on the project site prior to the construction of the school (HistoricAerials.com 2015).
-Therefore, there are no potential environmental concerns from historical agriculture use of the project site.
+Based on historical aerial photographs, the project site has been part of the school's play field since at least 1952 (HistoricAerials.com).
+Additionally, a review of the USGS Torrance 7.5-minute topographic map from 1934 shows the site as vacant, undeveloped land, which suggests that no agricultural use existed on the project site prior to the construction of the school.
+Therefore, there are no potential environmental concerns from historical agriculture on the project site.